Keynote Speaker: TBA

 History, literature and the arts and humanities record many varieties of human experiences of and responses to depression.
 We welcome explorations of how this form of suffering has been represented, across literature, media and the arts, global cultures and identities.
 What are the risk factors, causes, processes, symptoms, sensitivities, dysfunctions and co-morbidities?
 What are its precursors and consequences?
 How can it be alleviated, helped, lifted or “cured”?
 How has it been depicted, represented, explored and understood?

-Among the most alarming of mental health disorders is suicide, a topic often so difficult it is culturally taboo.
+Among the most alarming of mental health issues is suicide, a topic often so difficult it is culturally taboo.
 Yet history, literature, media and the arts have acknowledged and explored this form of human despair.
 We welcome papers exploring any aspect or element of this difficult topic, across literature, media and the arts, global cultures and identities.
 What are the risk factors, causes, processes, symptoms, sensitivities, dysfunctions and co-morbidities?
 What are its precursors and consequences?
 How can it be alleviated, helped, lifted or “cured”?
-How has it been depicted, represented, explored and understood?
+How has it been depicted, represented, explored and understood in the Covid-19 pandemic?

 Stream D Data analytics and mental health